 Solid-state data storage has a long history, starting with the static random-access memory (SRAM) and dynamic random-access memory (DRAM) of the late 1960s.
-Unfortunately, these memory types are extremely nonpermanent because they are volatile (the data disappears or "evaporates" when power is lost).
-Also from the 1960s, ROM (read-only memory), PROM (programmable read-only memory), and EPROM (erasable programmable read-only memory) all standard-quality discs available, by an independent test agency, and the results have been published.
-Figure 3 is a graph from found wide market acceptance, because these memory types were non-volatile.
-The most recent development in non-volatile memory was over 18 years ago, when "flash" memory appeared on the market.
+Unfortunately, these memory types are extremely non-permanent because they are volatile (the data disappears or "evaporates" when power is lost).
+Also from the 1960s, ROM (read-only memory), PROM (programmable read-only memory), and EPROM (erasable programmable read-only memory) all found wide market acceptance, because these memory types were non-volatile.
+The most recent development in non-volatile memory was over 20 years ago, when "flash" memory appeared on the market.
 It has come to dominate this market, in formats of "jump drives", or "USB memory sticks" (or other names).

-Unfortunately, this storage medium is inherently nonarchival, as it stores the data as the charge on a floating gate, as shown in Figure 4.
+Unfortunately, this storage medium is inherently non-archival, as it stores the data as the charge on a floating gate, as shown in Figure 4.
 This floating gate is surrounded by oxide, which is an excellent insulative material, and thus the charge remains on the gate for a prolonged period.
-However, even excellent oxides are not perfect, and the charge will eventually leak off the gate.
-It is well known in this industry that the storage time for the data is from 8 to 12 years, which is long enough for most computer needs, but clearly insufficient for archival purposes.
+However, even excellent oxides are not perfect, and the charge will eventually deplete.
+It is well known in this industry that the storage time for the data is from 8 to 12 years, which is long enough for most computer needs, but clearly not long enough for archival purposes.

-PROMs are quite permanent, as the data on them can be retained almost indefinitely, but only if a solution can be found to the problem of dendrites (see Figure 5).
-Even today, the factors that cause dendrites to grow are not fully understood, but when they grow, they compromise the data that has been stored.
+PROMs are quite permanent, as the data on them can be retained almost indefinitely, but memory.

+only if a solution can be found to the problem of dendrites (see Figure 5).
+Even today, the factors which cause dendrites to grow are not fully understood, but when they grow, they compromise the data that has been stored.